cflurin/node-red-contrib-ramp-thermostat/README.md

 A profile has at least 2 points and should typically start at 00:00 and end at 24:00.

-The Hysteresis is used to prevent osciliation.
-The `[+] value is added to the target and the `[-]` (absolute) value is subtracted from the target.
+The hysteresis is used to prevent osciliation.
+The `[+]` value is added to the target and the `[-]` (absolute) value is subtracted from the target.
 Within this neutral zone no action accurs.

 ### Usage